-- .7 Prior to being authorized to carry any firearm, members of the Department shall be issued a copy of and be instructed in the contents of this Chapter as well as the Policies and Procedures relating to use of force.
-This shall be the responsibility of the Lieutenant/Training Officer. - .8 The Lieutenant/Training Officer shall maintain the inventory of all Department firearms in a designated electronic inventory system.
+.7 Prior to being authorized to carry any firearm, members of the Department shall be issued a copy of and be instructed in the contents of this Chapter as well as the Policies and Procedures relating to use of force.
+This shall be the responsibility of the Lieutenant/Training Officer.

+.8 The Lieutenant/Training Officer shall maintain the inventory of all Department firearms in a designated electronic inventory system.
 This will include issued and stored firearms, and those disposed of as it relates to found or abandoned property.
-The Lieutenant/Training Officer will also maintain the registration forms for all Personally Owned Department Approved firearms. - .9 Prior to issuance, each Department firearm shall be inspected by a firearms instructor or armorer to ensure that it is operating safely.
+The Lieutenant/Training Officer will also maintain the registration forms for all Personally Owned Department Approved firearms.

+.9 Prior to issuance, each Department firearm shall be inspected by a firearms instructor or armorer to ensure that it is operating safely.
 Those that have been inspected and verified as operating safely shall be designated as "In Service" in the Department's electronic inventory system.
 Documentation of factory inspection of new firearms shall satisfy the inspection and approval requirement.
 Firearms acquired without factory inspection documentation will be designated as "Out of Service" until inspected and approved by a firearms instructor or armorer.
 Departmental inspection/approval shall be documented on the CPD Weapon Inspection and Approval Certification form, or on a certified armorer's inspection report.
-Additionally, firearms removed from service due to malfunction or unsafe condition must be inspected and certified on one of the same forms before issuance or approval for carry. - .10 If at any time a Department firearm is found to be, or is suspected of being unsafe, it shall be turned over to the Lieutenant/Training Officer who will determine the most practical corrective course of action.
+Additionally, firearms removed from service due to malfunction or unsafe condition must be inspected and certified on one of the same forms before issuance or approval for carry.

+.10 If at any time a Department firearm is found to be, or is suspected of being unsafe, it shall be turned over to the Lieutenant/Training Officer who will determine the most practical corrective course of action.
 If the weapon is an issued sidearm, the officer shall be issued a replacement.
-Other Department issued firearms will be replaced as they are available. - .11 Personally owned, Department approved (PODA) firearms must be inspected and authorized by a certified armorer or firearms instructor to ensure they are operating safely, and conform to required specifications.
-All PODA firearms will be registered using the Officer's Personally Owned Weapon Registration form (PODA-2) - .13 All officers are responsible for the condition of the PODA firearms carried by them.
+Other Department issued firearms will be replaced as they are available.

+.11 All officers are responsible for the condition of the PODA firearms carried by them.
 They shall see that they are clean and ready for use.
 Anytime a PODA firearm is found to be, or is suspected of being unsafe, the officer will remove it from service until it is repaired or replaced, inspected, and approved by a certified armorer.
 Upon demand of a supervisor, a Department certified firearms Instructor, or the Chief of Police, PODA firearms shall be made available for inspection.